Pope Francis Tells Abusive Priests And Bishops To Turn Themselves In

 The pope also emphasized the importance of a meeting of bishops in February 2019 to discuss how to protect minors, saying it will bring a chance to rid the institution of the "scourge" of sexual abuse and rape.

-Speaking to the Roman Curia — the cardinals and others who make up the Catholic Church's central government — the pope also gave " heartfelt thanks" to the media for exposing the abuse that has taken place for decades within the church, mentioning journalists "who were honest and objective and sought to unmask these predators and to make their victims' voices heard."
+Speaking to the Roman Curia — the cardinals and others who make up the Catholic Church's central government — the pope also gave "heartfelt thanks" to the media for exposing the abuse that has taken place for decades within the church, mentioning journalists "who were honest and objective and sought to unmask these predators and to make their victims' voices heard."

-Francis also seemed to reject the opinion voiced by some in the church who say the media has unduly focused on sexual abuse by priests.
+Francis also seemed to reject the opinion voiced by some in the church that the media has unduly focused on sexual abuse by priests.
 "The greater scandal in this matter is that of cloaking the truth," he said.

-At the televised event, cameras panned over the cardinals as they listened to the pope connect symbols and ideas of betrayal in Christianity — Judas, along with St. Augustine's allegory of good seeds and weeds — to the current state of the Roman Catholic Church.
+At the televised event, cameras panned over the cardinals as they listened to the pope connect symbols and ideas of betrayal in Christianity — Judas, along with St. Augustine's allegory of weeds being planted among good seeds — to the current state of the Roman Catholic Church.

-"Do you perhaps believe, brethren, that weeds cannot spring up even on the thrones of bishops?" the pope asked, quoting St. Augustine.
+"Do you perhaps believe, brethren, that weeds cannot spring up even on the thrones of bishops?" the pope asked, referring the St. Augustine allegory.

 Referring to Satan, Francis said, "the Tempter, the Great Accuser, is the one who brings division, sows discord, insinuates enmity, persuades God's children and causes them to doubt."